Borderline Personality Disorder Test

 Do you have a tendency to take your negative feelings and project them on to other people?
 Do you lash out at others when you're feeling bad about yourself?
 Does feedback or constructive criticism feel like a personal attack?
 If so, you may have a problem with projection.

-To fight projection, you’ll need to learn to apply the brakes—just like you did to curb your impulsive behaviors.
+To fight projection, you'll need to learn to apply the brakes—just like you did to curb your impulsive behaviors.
 Tune in to your emotions and the physical sensations in your body.
-Take note of signs of stress: rapid heart rate, muscle tension, sweating, nausea, light-headedness.
-When you’re feeling this way, you’re likely to go on the attack and say something you’ll regret later.
+Take note of signs of stress, such as rapid heart rate, muscle tension, sweating, nausea, or light-headedness.
+When you're feeling this way, you're likely to go on the attack and say something you'll regret later.
 Pause and take a few slow deep breaths.
 Then ask yourself the following three questions:

 If the answer is yes, take a conversation break.
 Tell the other person that you're feeling emotional and would like some time to think before discussing things further.